websight-io/docs/docs/docs/developers/development/dialogs/index.md

 ### Context
 To show or hide a particular field depending on dialog context you can use the `ws:disallowedContext` parameter.
 The default `context` value used for dialogs is `edit`.
 Depending on dialog usage, different contexts might be used.
 For example, when creating a page, the 'create' context is used.
-This waym some fields might be disabled during the page creation process.
+This way some fields might be disabled during the page creation process.

 ```json
 "ws:disallowedContext": ["create"]